 Bio

-Alastair Curtis is a writer, filmmaker and playwright based in London.
+Alastair Curtis is a writer and director based in London.

-His debut short film Sweetheart is in post-production, directed by Luke Wintour and starring Thomas Flynn, Ian Gelder, Kadiff Kirwan and Eben Figueiredo.
+His debut short film Sweetheart premieres at Sundance Film Festival 2025, directed by Luke Wintour and starring Thomas Flynn, Ian Gelder, Kadiff Kirwan, Adrian Delacey, Olisa Odele, Ms Sharon Le Grand and Eben Figueiredo.
 It is produced by CAMP and executive produced by Alastair with Matthew López (The Inheritance), Marco Alessi (The Bower) and Luke Kelly (Matilda the Musical; Wonka).
+Alastair is currently developing a feature film adaptation, set amongst the queer criminal underground of eighteenth-century London.

 Press